XRefresh

 What is "Soft Refresh CSS" feature?

-XRefresh is able to replace externally linked CSS file with updated version without reloading whole page.
-I call it "soft refresh" and it is handy in dynamic AJAX-style applications.
-The page stays in same state and does not blink during refresh.
-With this feature you can get similar experience like Firebug on-the-fly CSS editing (without the pain of syncing changes back to original sources).
+XRefresh is able to replace an externally linked CSS file with an updated version without reloading the whole page.
+I call it “soft refresh” and it is handy in dynamic AJAX-style applications.
+The page stays in the same state and does not blink during refresh.
+With this feature you can get a similar experience as Firebug on-the-fly CSS editing (without the pain of syncing changes back to original source).
 This is disabled by default, you need to enable it in XRefresh menu (under context menu on XRefresh tab button).
-Here is a minimal example page using this technique, you should be able to see soft refresh icons when modifying style.css.
+Here is a minimal example page using this technique.
+You should be able to see soft refresh icons when modifying style.css.

 XRefresh is also able to replace externally linked JS file with updated version without reloading whole page.
 It works similar to Soft Refresh of CSS, but there is a catch.
-Remember, that updated script is just evaluated as-is in the context of main window (because it is added as a new script tag).
-So it is not able to remove deleted functions, it will not update anonymous functions bound to elements or for example it will not call jQuery onReady function again.
-If you don't understand these consequences rather do not enable this feature and go with full refresh.
-This is disabled by default, you need to enable it in XRefresh menu (under context menu on XRefresh tab button).
-Here is a minimal example page using this technique, you should be able to see soft refresh icons when modifying code.js.
+Remember, the updated script is just evaluated as-is in the context of the main window (because it is added as a new script tag).
+So it is not able to remove deleted functions, it will not update anonymous functions bound to elements or for example it will not call the jQuery onReady function again.
+If you don’t understand these consequences it is better to not enable this feature and go with full refresh.
+Soft Refresh JS is disabled by default, you need to enable it in XRefresh menu (under context menu on XRefresh tab button).
+Here is a minimal example page using this technique.
+You should be able to see soft refresh icons when modifying code.js.

-No plans, I'm happy with Firefox.
+No plans, I’m happy with Firefox.
 Support for IE will be dropped in the future.
-I hate brain-dead IE extension model.
+For Safari there is a similar project to XRefresh called LiveReload.

-XRefresh monitor communicates with browser extension using TCP/IP.
-So, it is possible, but it may be tricky because you need to disable firewall and make sure they see each other.
-By default browser extension tries to connect to 127.0.0.1 on port 41258.
+XRefresh monitor communicates with the browser extension using TCP/IP.
+So, it is possible, but it may be tricky because you need to disable your firewall and make sure they see each other.
+By default the browser extension tries to connect to 127.0.0.1 on port 41258.
 In Firefox type

 Do you support @import linked css files in Soft Refresh of CSS?